KerstenDoering/CPI-Pipeline/ReadMe.rst

 - The threshold for a positive or negative prediction is optimized for the highest F1 score and stored in the SQL database.

-- In "scripts/ppi-benchmark/Experiments/APG/PR/predict/DS/train0000/predict1.out", you will find the test predictions with the original class in the second column and the complete sentence identifier in the first column (for the lambda value 1).
+- In "scripts/ppi-benchmark/Experiments/APG/PR/predict/CPI-DS/train0000/predict1.out", you will find the test predictions with the original class in the second column and the complete sentence identifier in the first column (for the lambda value 1).

-- In "scripts/ppi-benchmark/Experiments/APG/PR/predict/DS/train0000/threshold1.out", you will find the train predictions (self-prediction) for the F1 score optimization with the original class in the second column and the complete sentence identifier in the first column (for the lambda value 1).
+- In "scripts/ppi-benchmark/Experiments/APG/PR/predict/CPI-DS/train0000/threshold1.out", you will find the train predictions (self-prediction) for the F1 score optimization with the original class in the second column and the complete sentence identifier in the first column (for the lambda value 1).

-- The file scripts/ppi-benchmark/Experiments/APG/PR/DS.sql contains all prediction values (0 for false, and 1 for true, and the prediction value itself).
+- The file scripts/ppi-benchmark/Experiments/APG/PR/output.sql contains all prediction values (0 for false, and 1 for true, and the prediction value itself).

 SL Kernel pipeline
 ##################

 - These are the 3 main commands:

-    - CV: make experiment Kernel=SL expTyp=CV InputFile=DS.xml Processors=4
+    - CV: make experiment Kernel=SL expTyp=CV InputFile=CPI-DS.xml Processors=4

-    - PR: make experiment Kernel=SL expTyp=PR InputFile=DS.xml Processors=4
+    - PR: make experiment Kernel=SL expTyp=PR InputFile=CPI-DS.xml Processors=4

     - XX: make experiment Kernel=SL expTyp=XX TrainFile=train.xml TestFile=test.xml Processors=4